Review

 Mistakes To Avoid In Plain English

 Don't buy a generic kit that ignores your dancer's hair color or thickness.
-Dark nets on blonde hair shows up from every seat in the audience.
+Dark nets on blonde hair show up from every seat in the audience.
 Don't head into event day with one of anything: one net, one elastic, one bobby pin pack.
 Backup or you'll be sorry.
 Don't add rhinestones, bows, or decorative clips unless the studio allows them: the unauthorized accessory is the one judges remember.
 Hair supplies are inexpensive; missing the right one backstage is anything but.

 Where to start by buyer type